 This stuffed acorn squash is a delightfully easy, sweet and savory dish!Jump to Recipe

-This garlicky, salty skillet bread was amazing.
+I was looking for something to inspire me for dinner and made this garlicky, salty skillet bread.
+It was amazing!
 I served it with herbed olive oil that I made with parmesan, Italian seasoning, salt, pepper, and crushed red pepper.
 Thanks Food In Books, for the inspiration!!!

 So I had bread, now what!?